aribiswas/drlnd-continuous-control/README.md

 python reacher_sim_ddpg.py
 </code></pre>

+***Important***
 For both the above steps, you must change the **file_name** variable in the code to match the appropriate platform.

 ## Further reading

-If you are interested to read about the DDPG algorithm then read the project **Report.md**.
-It contains explanation on the algorithm, implementation and outlines what you may expect in the training process.
+If you are interested in the DDPG algorithm then read the project **Report.md**.
+It contains explanation on the training algorithm, outlines the implementation and summarizes what you may expect in the training process.

 *Ref: Deep Reinforcement Learning Nanodegree resources.*